GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 MARK: I've heard stories about that.
 Yeah.
 That's a great takeaway.
 I just want to highlight that.

-FRANCESC: It's happened to us, actually, where we got an email from our internal email, the Google Cloud Platform Podcast Project, about some certificate going away.
+FRANCESC: It's happened to us, actually, where we got an email from our internal email, the Google Cloud Podcast Project, about some certificate going away.
 And we're like, whoops.

 MARK: We should just think about that.